 It is also possible to add more services to your Load Balancer, where you can define how many services should be available for single document generation jobs as well as for batches.

 How to configure a Load Balancing Service online?

 The Load Balancing licenses can be found on our website.
-You first have to choose which size of DCP you require and in the so opened window you can buy the DCP Load Balancing Service.
-The minimum package contains three services.
-It is possible to add more services to your LoadBalance.
-This guarantees that the documents are generated as fast as possible.
+You first must determine and select how many licenses you require and then in the so-opened window, you can buy the DocumentsCorePack Load Balancing Service.
+The minimum package contains five services.

 For example: There are 5 Load Balancing licenses available and want to configure all 5 and reserve 2 of them only for single documents and the rest are for batch document generation (see figure below).

 How to configure a Load Balancing Service On-Premise?